 When the outside world makes considerable contact and enters my system, either from other people’s thoughts firing my way or by elemental and material forces pressing in (food, touch, light, etc.), then the same thing happens.
 Chemical reactions in my brain cause a noticeable sensation, and I either want more or less of it, projecting potential scenarios to reach my goal.

-This built-in touch and project (cause and effect) mechanism I’ve always operated in (although, ‘simple’ mode had left the building many years ago) is quite easy to understand, now that I have enquired deep enough.
+This built-in touch and project (cause and effect) mechanism I’ve always operated in, although ‘simple’ mode had left the building many years ago, is quite easy to understand now that I have enquired deep enough.
 But it was these heavier ongoing mental processes I’d find hard to manage, as the echo of the past kept gripping my psyche regardless of any type of future contact I made with life.

-In layman’s terms, I was stuck on yesterday and the year before, as well as tomorrow and the next year, haunted and taunted in an ugly time machine as both past and future seemed to all be happening in real time.
+In simpler terms, I was stuck on yesterday and the year before, as well as tomorrow and the next year, haunted and taunted in an ugly time machine as both past and future seemed to all be happening in real time.

-The Emotional-Echo That Follows A Negative Experience
+The Emotional Shadow That Follows A Negative Experience

 But rest assured, it wasn’t long before that broken record returned with its usual track playing the same old tune, except it was always that little notch louder.

-Decades of environmental, cultural, traditional, technological and social exposure (including missing out on the more valuable aspects that normally come with each) shaped my mind into a busy factory, with each program moving along a conveyor belt whether I liked it or not.
+Decades of environmental, cultural, traditional, technological, and social exposure (including missing out on the more valuable aspects that normally come with each) shaped my mind into a busy factory, with each program moving along a conveyor belt whether I liked it or not.

 And when all caught up in the thick of things, it’s nearly impossible to see the process, let alone learn from it and dissolve it altogether.
 Plus, my relationships, in general, are usually aligned with other people who hold the same level of heat, except they are wrapped up in their own stories.
 Which means, to us, this common strain appears as a normal part of life.